 Do not forget

 Save your results to a roadmap or spreadsheet where you track the results of all tests in a project.
-Doing so will make it easier to consult these metrics in the future when you return to results to brainstorm new tests and campaigns.
+Doing so will make it easier to consult these metrics when you return to results to brainstorm new tests and campaigns.

 Add the metrics in your CSV download to a spreadsheet where you track the results of all experiments.